Integrating a Product-Led Growth Approach with SEO

 Understanding Product-Led Growth (PLG) and SEO

 Ever wonder how some companies just seem to grow effortlessly?
 Well, it might be product-led growth (plg) in action.
-It's kinda like letting your product do the heavy lifting, instead of relying solely on, you know, old-school marketing tactics.
-So, what's it all about?
+It's kinda like letting your product do the heavy lifting, instead of relying solely on, you know, old-school marketing tactics. ( - Gracker.AI) So, what's it all about?

 - The goal?
 Cheaper customer costs and faster expansion.
-20Growth: How to Master Product-Led Growth, The Biggest Mistakes Startups Make When Scaling into Enterprises, How to Assess "Bets" in Growth; Which to Take and Which Not with Gonto, Interim CMO @Vercel explains it all.
+Martin Gontovnikas, in resources like 20Growth: How to Master Product-Led Growth, The Biggest Mistakes Startups Make When Scaling into Enterprises, How to Assess "Bets" in Growth; Which to Take and Which Not with Gonto, Interim CMO @Vercel, really digs into how this approach can lead to more efficient growth and quicker market penetration.

 Why Integrate PLG and SEO?